* Nomination needs approval of both houses of parliament

 Japan's Nikkei economic daily also reported that Kuroda will likely be reappointed and that the government will present the nomination to parliament this month, citing government sources familiar with the matter.

 Kuroda has stressed his resolve to keep the monetary spigot wide open to achieve his elusive price target, a sign the BOJ will maintain its massive stimulus programme even as other major central banks move towards ending crisis-mode stimulus.

 "A positive economic cycle is kicking off.
 I hope the BOJ continues to promote bold monetary easing to achieve its 2 percent inflation target," Abe told parliament on Monday.

 The dollar rose against the yen on expectations that Kuroda's reappointment increases the chances the BOJ will maintain its massive stimulus programme.

 Analysts have said, however, that a reappointment will diminish the chance of the BOJ deploying more radical stimulus measures, such as direct BOJ bank-rolling of government debt as advocated by other candidates for the job, including Abe's former aide Etsuro Honda.

 Kuroda was hand-picked by Abe to take the BOJ's helm in 2013 to deploy one of the "three arrows" of his stimulus policies - aggressive monetary easing to reflate the economy out of grinding deflation.

-But three years of aggressive asset purchases under a policy dubbed "quantitative and qualitative easing" (QQE) failed to accelerate inflation to the bank's 2 percent target.
+But three years of aggressive asset purchases under a policy dubbed "quantitative and qualitative easing" (QQE) failed to accelerate inflation to the 2 percent target.

 That forced the BOJ to revert to a policy targeting interest rates, a shift many analysts saw as a retreat from its radical monetary experiment towards a future withdrawal of crisis-mode stimulus.
 (Reporting by Chang-Ran Kim and Leika Kihara; editing by Andrew Roche)